What is an Internship?

 Why Should I Hire an Intern?

 An intern’s responsibilities vary based on the needs of the employer, but should be relevant to student’s course of study.
-For example, a student interning in a law firm may not be completing legal research or litigation, however their experiences in assisting members of the firm with projects, attending court sessions, and providing administrative assistance will increase their understanding of the operation of a law firm.
+For example, a student interning in a law firm may not be completing legal research or litigation.
+However, their experiences in assisting members of the firm with projects, attending court sessions, and providing administrative support will increase their understanding of the operation of a law firm.

 Internships for Credit or Non-credit

-Interesting in posting your internship opportunity?
+Interested in posting your internship opportunity?